 Whenever you are interested in a hybrid dog breed – a developing breed that has a mix of genes from two different purebred dog parents – it can be challenging to predict what specific mix of genes each puppy will inherit.

 In other words, often it is hard to plan ahead with a hybrid puppy!
-You don’t know how large the puppy will grow up to be, what that puppy will look like, their adult coat type, temperament, and personality, or health issues.
+You don’t know how large the puppy will grow up to be, what that puppy will look like, their adult coat type, temperament, personality, or health issues.

 Here, the best place to start researching the possible outcomes is with a study of each parent dog breed’s history.